If you’re serious about your blog, there comes a time when you need to invest a bit of money into your site and get some serious web hosting.

 Seriously, there is a free speed test report, which you can use to see how much your own site may benefit from managed hosting.
 Sometimes it’s easier to just look at the stats!

-WPEngine are now giving out free SSL certificates, making it even easier for you if your looking to sell products/services on your site securely.
+WPEngine are now giving out free SSL certificates & the latest version of php7 for all customers, making it even easier for you if your looking to sell products/services on your site securely & quickly.
 I recommend trying out their 60 day risk free trial to see what you think for yourself.
 With the migration plugin, you can essentially clone your entire site on their server to see how fast it loads etc. If you’re not happy, you just cancel before the 60 days.
 (You’re live site remains untouched unless you decide to continue with them and point your DNS records to WPEngine).

 If you’re still not convinced that managed hosting is right for you, there is an interesting, free ebook that explains some of the benefits and finer details, called Every Second Counts.